Combatting Bad Reviews on Yelp and Google

-Featuring your business on Yelp! and other online review sites is a necessary piece of the internet marketing puzzle, but when a bad review starts to sour your business, how do you save your business?
+Featuring your business on Yelp and other online review sites is a necessary piece of the internet marketing puzzle, but when a bad review starts to sour your business, how do you save it?

 It’s typical to want to hide and go through the typical stages of grief: